Questions to Ask Car Accident Witnesses

 In addition to questions about the accident itself, there are other potential questions you can ask witnesses that may provide you with valuable information as you begin the process of pursuing a claim to obtain the compensation you need.

-Relevant Expertise
+Relevant Experience or Expertise

 You truly never know who may have seen your accident or what they may do for a living and how it may apply to your situation.
 Asking questions to learn more about any relevant experience a witness may possess could yield highly beneficial information for your accident claim.